kianenigma/what-blockchain-actually/content/Content/What/The Bigger Picture.md

 ---
-Description: Zoom out and see the big-picture mission of blockchains.
+description: Zoom out and see the big-picture mission of blockchains.
 ---

 To start this chapter, I will begin with a personal interpretation of the [[Web3]] space's history so far.